thundergolfer/example-bazel-monorepo/README.md

 ##### Dependency Management

-In order to add new third-party packages for Python, add them to [`tools/dependencies/python_requirements.txt`](/tools/dependencies/python_requirements.txt).
+In order to add new third-party packages for Python, add them to [`3rdparty/requirements.in`](/3rdparty/requirements.in) and run `bazel run //3rdparty:requirements.update`.

 ##### Gradual Type-Checking (MyPy)